 Failure to conform to key aspects of the National Planning Policy Framework (2019)

-There appears to be a failure by TWBC to properly consider paragraph 11b)i and 11b)ii of the NPPF.
+Object: There appears to be a failure by TWBC to properly consider paragraph 11b)i and 11b)ii of the NPPF.
 These sections allow a discounting of the objectively assessed needs (OAN) housing figures if an area contains protected areas or assets of importance that provide a strong reason for restricting the overall scale, type or distribution of development.
 Significant parts of the Borough comprise nationally protected landscape, Area of Outstanding Natural Beauty (AONB) yet there appears to have been no effort to reduce the scale of housing and development across the Borough under the provisions of paragraph 11 of the NPPF.

 Indeed, the reverse appears to be true as TWBC has decided to increase the OAN figure by 900 houses Borough wide.
 How can this be considered reasonable given the AONB landscape that is so significant in the area?

-The failure to consider NPPF paragraph 172.
-This sets out why great weight should be given to conserving and enhancing landscape and scenic beauty inAONB) which have the highest status of protection in relation to these issues.
+Object: The failure to consider NPPF paragraph 172.
+This sets out why great weight should be given to conserving and enhancing landscape and scenic beauty in AONBs, which have the highest status of protection in relation to these issues.
 The conservation and enhancement of wildlife and cultural heritage are also important considerations in these areas and should be given great weight.
 The scale and extent of development within these designated areas should be limited and planning permission should be refused for major development other than in exceptional circumstances.
-There appears to be no evidence that TWBC has followed this important national policy by maximising the site within and around Tunbridge Wells, Southborough and Paddock Wood before allocating further within the AONB, in and around Cranbrook.
+There appears to be no evidence that TWBC has followed this important national policy by maximising the sites within and around Tunbridge Wells, Southborough and Paddock Wood before allocating further within the AONB, in and around Cranbrook.

 Failure to effectively engage and consult the resident population

-There was a very limited on-site engagement process during the consultation period.
-In Cranbrook and Sissinghurst, only one weekday session was held, Friday 27th September between 4-7pm when many residents could not attend to offer their views.
-This one three hour event was meant to cover the four settlements of Cranbrook, Sissinghurst, Frittenden and Benenden which we feel was inadequate amount of time for such a large geographical area and to discuss such complex matters.
+Object: There was a very limited on-site engagement process during the consultation period, which we feel was an inadequate amount of time for such a large geographical area, the level of proposed development and to discuss other very complex matters.

-The limited access to the online consultation – this is not on TWBC home page and hidden at least “four clicks” away buried in planning section of website.
+Object: Difficulties in accessing the online consultation portal.

-A complex consultation form to complete that many residents have found confusing.
+Object: A complex consultation form to complete that many residents have found confusing.
 This was belatedly recognised by TWBC when it extended its deadline for comments by two weeks.

 Inappropriate Distribution of Development Policy

-There appears to be a failure to consider the results of a previous consultation where only 8% of respondent supported the “distribution of development policy” now being proposed by the draft TWBC Local Plan.
-This is recorded in paragraph 5.5 on page 12 of the “Distribution of Development” background paper.
+Object: There appears to be a failure to consider the results of a previous consultation where only 8% of respondents supported the “distribution of development policy” now being proposed by the draft TWBC Local Plan, as recorded in paragraph 5.5 on page 12 of the “Distribution of Development” background paper.

-There appears to be a fundamental mistake to categorise Cranbrook as an “urban area” in the TWBC draft Local Plan.
-This in turn triggers the implementation of urban strategic planning policies of the same type being applied to Tunbridge Wells, Southborough and Paddock Wood but to a much smaller settlement, sensitive to change and located deep within in the AONB.
+Object: There appears to be a fundamental mistake to categorise Cranbrook as an “urban area” in the TWBC draft Local Plan.
+This in turn triggers the implementation of urban strategic planning policies of the same type being applied to Tunbridge Wells, Southborough and Paddock Wood, but to a much smaller settlement, sensitive to change and located deep within in the AONB.

-The Parish Council also has serious concerns about the scale, pace and location of new development being proposed for the Parish, much of which is at odds with the aims, objectives and planning policies in the emerging Neighbourhood Plan for Cranbrook and Sissinghurst.
+Object: The Parish Council also has serious concerns about the scale, pace and location of new development being proposed for the Parish, much of which is at odds with the aims, objectives and planning policies in the emerging Neighbourhood Plan for Cranbrook and Sissinghurst.